Skip to content

 6. Keep incorporating the flour into the eggs until all the flour has been absorbed.

-8. When the dough forms a ball, cover tightly with cling wrap and refrigerate for a minimum of 30 minutes to allow the dough the rest and the gluten to develop.
+8. When the dough forms a ball, cover tightly with cling wrap and refrigerate for a minimum of 30 minutes to allow the dough to rest and the gluten to develop.
 No longer than 18 hours.

 11. Once the dough has been rolled out, fold it over itself several times.

-12. Cut the roll of pasta into strips roughly 1/4 inch thick depending on what pasta you are making.
+12. Cut the roll of pasta into strips roughly 1/4 inch thick, depending on what pasta you are making.

 13. Then dust some flour over the sliced strips of dough and unravel them to reveal your fresh pasta!
 Repeat this process with the remaining dough.